aliciawyy/pooly.ex/README.md

 # Pooly.ex

-This project implements a supervisor tree like the following
+This project implements a supervisor tree for Erlang process like the following

 ![supervisor tree](./docs/supervisor_tree.png)

+Servers are used to maintain the states of supervisors at the same level.

+## Other information

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `pooly` to your list of dependencies in `mix.exs`: